-If you notified your change of address before the close of rolls and you received an acknowledgement card stating that the change was accepted, then you should vote for your new address at any polling place.
+If you notify your change of address before the close of rolls (8pm on 16 September 2016) for the ACT Legislative Assembly election and you receive an acknowledgement card stating that the change was accepted, then you should vote for your new address at any polling place.

-If you are still on the roll for your old address (if it is in the ACT) then you must vote for that address at any polling place.
+If you are still on the roll for your old address (if it is in the ACT) at the time of the 2016 ACT Legislative Assembly election, then you must vote for that address.
+Your vote can be lodged at any polling place.
 (If you have not yet submitted an enrolment form for your new address please do so as soon as possible.)

 If you can go to a polling place, you can nominate someone to help you vote, or a polling official can help you.
 If someone can drive you to the polling place, a polling official can bring voting material out to you in the car.

 Alternatively, someone can help you vote by post, by helping with the application form and the postal ballot material.
 If you are registered as a general postal voter, you will automatically be sent postal ballot material.